The Calculus of Consent: Overview

 Buchanan and Tullock conclude that decisions with potentially high external costs should require unanimity - or at least supermajority systems.

 While many political scientists define the political process as a system in which the policy decisions are viewed as a struggle between private interest and public interest, Buchanan and Tullock suggest that the public interest is simply the aggregation of private decision-makers.

 They show that in classical political-science theory, the "public interest" is always the correct choice with the same appeal to all voters, which may or may not be opposed by "special interests".
 But that theory ignores the fact that most choices appeal to many different "law consumers" with varying strengths.
 An illustrative example is a choice whether to increase funding for health care.
 Some voters will strongly support or oppose it, but many may not care at all.

 They compare this to a market transaction, where the voters strongly desiring better health-care could purchase the acceptance of the opposition and uninterested voters with concessions, resulting in an efficient allocation of resources, increasing the happiness of all parties (Pareto optimality).
-However the equivalent of this in the political realm is that politicians buy the votes of other politicians (or groups of special interest) by promising to vote for their issues.
+However, the equivalent of this in the political realm is that politicians buy the votes of other politicians (or groups of special interest) by promising to vote for their issues.
 In the authors' opinion such log-rolling is to be expected, but in the traditional political-science theory, it is anomalous.
-Thus their model explains certain things that the previous models of politics could not.
+Thus, their model explains certain things that the previous models of politics could not.

 Employing the theoretical concepts of game theory and Pareto optimality, Buchanan and Tullock show that symmetry in benefits-sharing may be at most a necessary, but never a sufficient condition for the attainment of a Pareto-optimal position.
 The introduction of side payments is the crucial element, which would lead to optimality.
 In a sense the introduction of side payments creates marketable property-rights of the individual political vote (Chapter 12).

+Reception

+The book is widely regarded as a founding text of public-choice and of constitutional political economy.
+The framing of politics as exchange the analysis of voting rules influenced subsequent works on decision-making rules, legislative institutions, and preference revelation.
+Buchanan received the 1986 Nobel Prize in Economic Sciences “for his development of the contractual and constitutional bases for the theory of economic and political decision-making.”